great-expectations/great_expectations/docs/guides/setup/configuring_metadata_stores/how_to_configure_an_expectation_store_in_amazon_s3.md

 ### 6. Confirm that Expectations can be accessed from Amazon S3 by running ``great_expectations suite list``

 If you followed Step 4, The output should include the 2 Expectations we copied to Amazon S3: ``exp1`` and ``exp2``.
-If you did not copy Expectations to the new Store, you will see a message saying no Expectations were found.
+If you did not copy Expectations to the new <TechnicalTag tag="store" text="Store" />, you will see a message saying no Expectations were found.

 ```bash
 great_expectations suite list